 1. Be open and honest with your doctor.

-Trust your doctor’s advice, but inform yourself about the risks of any medication.
-I can’t stress it enough that most physicians have only your best interest in mind.
+Trust your doctor’s advice, but educate yourself about the risks of any medication.
+I can’t stress enough that most physicians have only your best interest in mind.
 Unfortunately, some pharmaceutical companies do not.
-Recently with the opioid epidemic currently wreaking havoc throughout the United States, it’s been revealed that Big Pharma had something in mind other than patients’ well beings: profit.
-Addictive painkiller drugs like hydrocodone or oxycodone are profitable, since people who misuse these drugs will come back for more.
+Recently with the opioid epidemic currently wreaking havoc throughout the United States, it’s been revealed that Big Pharma certainly had something in mind other than patients’ well-being: profit.
+Addictive painkiller drugs like hydrocodone or OxyContin are profitable, since people who misuse these drugs will come back for more.

 2. Are you taking them as prescribed?

-The biggest red flag for any medication misuse is whether you’re doing what the label says you should be.
-I always took more than I needed.
+The biggest red flag for any medication misuse is whether you’re doing what the label says you should.
+Personally, I always took more than I needed.
 I wanted to squeeze out as many endorphins as I could, to get to the place I wanted to be.

-What makes matter worse with pills is that even though they may seem “safe,” they have the potential to be deadly.
+Even though pills may seem “safe,” they have the potential to be deadly.
 That’s the “tricky” part about them.
 With some types of pills, it’s not just the active opioid that’s dangerous in overdose, either!
-For example, acetaminophen (Tylenol®) often accompanies the opiate-based ingredients.
-When you take amounts above the prescribed dosage, acetaminophen can wreck your liver.
+For example, acetaminophen (Tylenol®) is often an ingredient that accompanies opiate-based ingredients.
+When you take larger doses than prescribed, that acetaminophen can wreck your liver.

 The other question to ask is whether you’re taking painkillers when you don’t have any pain.
 Or, similarly, if you’re taking a benzodiazepine like alprazolam (Xanax®) when you’re not really having a panic attack.
-If you’re ingesting a drug to get high, warning bells should ring.
+If you’re ingesting a drug to get high, have fun, or find emotional comfort, warning bells should ring.
 It won’t be long until your brain adjusts to the overload of neurotransmitters, and then you’ll need to use just to feel normal.
 That’s addiction.